Manaslu Circuit Trek

 02

-Today we offer you a tour of Kathmandu valley after breakfast.
-You have a tour guide, a private car, and a driver on your tour.
-We will visit can visit sacred Pashupatinath Temple and Swyambhunath, very ancient, and mostly enlisted in UNESCO World Heritage sites.
+Today, after breakfast, we offer you a tour of Kathmandu Valley.
+You will have a tour guide, a private car, and a driver on your time.
+We will visit the sacred Pashupatinath Temple and Swyambhunath, which are very ancient and UNESCO World Heritage sites.

-The biggest Buddhist Stupa at Boudhnath a.
-Today we are going to Government officials to get a special permit, for this, we need your original passport and passport size photographs. the working day for the trekking permit.
+The biggest Buddhist Stupa at Boudhnath.
+Today, we are going to Government officials to get a special permit.
+For this, we need your original passport and passport-size photographs.
+We also need the working day for the trekking permit.

 03

-On the first day of the Manaslu circuit short trekking is mostly driving through the mountain scenery.
+On the first day of the Manaslu circuit trek, you will mainly drive through the mountain scenery.
 It is about an 8-hour drive.
-You will drive on the beautiful Kathmandu-Pokhara Highway for the first part of the day till Dhading Bensi.
+For the first part of the day, you will travel on the beautiful Kathmandu-Pokhara Highway until Dhading Bensi.

-From Kathmandu to Dhading Bensi (district headquarter of Dhading 1050m) for 4 hours is a comfortable drive, and from there to Arughat for another 4 hours, we will be driving on a rough road with the scenic view of landscape, villages, river, Mt Ganesh Himal and Manaslu.
-Overnight stay at a local guest house.
+It is comfortable to drive from Kathmandu to Dhading Bensi (district headquarters of Dhading 1050m) for 4 hours, and from there to Arughat for another 4 hours.
+We will be driving on a rough road with scenic views of the landscape, villages, river, Mt.
+Ganesh Himal, and Manaslu.
+We will overnight at a local guest house.

 04

-From the hot spring, the trail climbs over another ridge and crosses the Budhi Gandaki, and climbs on a wide, well-crafted staircase over the hill to Doban.
-This place is situated at the confluence of 2 rivers, the Shiar Khola and Sarpu Khola.
+The trail climbs over another ridge from the hot spring and crosses the Budhi Gandaki.
+The path climbs on a wide, well-crafted staircase over the hill to Doban.
+This place is at the confluence of 2 rivers, the Shiar Khola and Sarpu Khola.

 05

-We cross another quite long suspension bridge over the Yaru Khola (1330m) and climbing some stone stairs, you reach Tharo Bharyang.
-Enjoy the walking int eh River bank before climbing through small villages, you get to Jagat, which is a beautiful flagstone village.
+We cross another long suspension bridge over the Yaru Khola (1330m).
+We climbed some stone stairs until we reached Tharo Bharyang.
+Enjoy walking on the River bank before climbing through small villages.
+You get to Jagat, which is a beautiful flagstone village.

 06

-Start our journey by climbing over a rocky ridge to Salleri (1440m), where you have excellent views of Sringi Himal. from here we are descending down to the valley widens a bit as the trail continues up to the stone houses of Ghatta Khola.
+Start our Manaslu Circuit trek journey by climbing a rocky ridge to Salleri (1440m).
+Here, you have excellent views of Sringi Himal.
+From here, we are descending to the valley.
+The path widens a bit as the trail continues up to the stone houses of Ghatta Khola.

-We will trek in the old path up to Pangsing, climb to Ngyak, one of the few large settlements on this route, and home to the Manaslu Conservation Area Project office.
+We will trek on the old path up to Pangsing and climb to Ngyak.
+It is one of the few large settlements on this route.
+It is home to the Manaslu Conservation Area Project office.
 From here, you can view Mt.
 Lapuchun (5,950m).

 07